J.D. Davis Player Props: Giants vs. Dodgers

 J.D.
 Davis At The Plate

-- Davis has a double, two home runs and a walk while batting .370.
+- Davis has a double, two home runs and a walk while hitting .323.

-- Davis has picked up a hit in six of nine games this season, with multiple hits three times.
+- Davis has picked up a hit in 60.0% of his 10 games this season, with more than one hit in 30.0% of those games.

-- In nine games played this season, he has hit a homer in two of them.
+- In 10 games played this season, he has gone deep in two of them.

-- Davis has driven in a run in two games this season, with multiple runs batted in once.
+- In four of 10 games this season, he has scored, including multiple runs once.

-- He has scored at least once four times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.